jessicarush/javascript-notes/objects.md

 ## Destructuring

-There are a few ways to use destructuring syntax with oblects.
+There are a few ways to use destructuring syntax with objects.
 For example:

 ```javascript
 const data = {